-Though it remains possible that linalool influences the foraging behavior (floral constancy or probing time) of H. lineata in a way that could contribute to the observed linalool polymorphism, our prior genetic studies suggest that this is not the case.
+It remains possible that linalool may influence the foraging behavior (through floral constancy or probing time) of H. lineata in a way that could contribute to the observed linalool polymorphism, if, for example, the lin+ populations of O. harringtonii experience greater competition from co-blooming plants to attract H. lineata as pollinators.

+our prior genetic studies suggest that this is not the case.
 Hawkmoths use floral visual and olfactory cues to locate floral resources (Raguso and Willis, 2005), are known to travel over long distances (Alarcón et al., 2008; Finger et al., 2014; Stockhouse II, 1973), and therefore have the potential to make meaningful contributions to gene flow and limit differentiation via genetic drift.
 Our prior work in this system has documented extensive gene flow range-wide, low genetic differentiation and weak isolation by distance (Skogen et al., 2019).
 In addition, although there was a significant relationship between genetic and geographic distance (Skogen et al., 2019), we found that clinal variation in linalool was related to geographic distance (partial Mantel test: R2 = 0.11, coefficient = 0.35, t = 4.54, P < 0.01) but not genetic distance (partial Mantel test: R2 = 0.11, coefficient = -2.49, t = -1.50, P = 0.30).
 These data suggest that the clinal variation in linalool documented here for O. harringtonii is unlikely to be explained by geographic variation in the foraging preferences of H. lineata for different floral scent bouquets, or genetic drift, suggesting that other biotic or abiotic factors are at play.

 Last, linalool can be present in different chiral configurations and ecological contexts, is not restricted to hawkmoth-pollinated plants, and is not limited to a floral context (rev. by Raguso, 2016; Raguso and Pichersky, 1999).
-For example, (S)(+)-linalool is a target of phenotypic selection, increasing seed fitness in bee-pollinated Penstemon digitalis (Parachnowitsch et al., 2012).
+For example, (S)-(+)-linalool is a target of phenotypic selection, increasing seed fitness in bee-pollinated Penstemon digitalis (Parachnowitsch et al., 2012).
 Specific ratios of this enantiomer with other monoterpenes were shown to mediate obligate mutualism between Ficus hispida and its pollinating wasps (Chen and Song, 2008).
 Linalool is also a common vegetative volatile, either emitted constitutively by glandular trichomes or as a component of systemically released blends induced by herbivory (rev. by (Raguso, 2016).
 A transcriptome study of O. harringtonii revealed differential expression of linalool, primarily due to differences in genes expressed in petals and not leaves (Bechen et al., in press).
 However, the extent to which linalool is an attractant or deterrent to antagonists and whether it is constitutively expressed or induced in this system remain to be determined.

 3. Conclusions